Last Updated: September, 2023

 What communication protocol is used in M2M Connections?

-The most commonly used protocols in IoT/M2M connections are MQTT, OMA LWM2M, and CoAP.
+The most commonly used IoT/M2M connection protocols are MQTT, OMA LWM2M, and CoAP.
 These protocols target devices that run on low power to operate long.

 M2M connections may sound complex, but they’re easy to understand once you get the hang of them.
 Hopefully, by now, you will have a basic idea of what M2M systems are and how they differ from other similar technologies.
 To conclude, M2M connections allow two machines to communicate without human intervention.